 If your lending institution informs you that they electronically released their lien on your vehicle, you will receive a new title in the mail unless there is another loan on your vehicle.

-not released electronically, send a valid lien release (see above) to the address below.
+If your lien was not released electronically, send a valid lien release (see above) to the address below.

 Wisconsin Department of Transportation